| Exploring

 it's reassuring and validating every once in a while to

-risk telling the truth, calling it as one sees it, sharing the
+risk It.
+Torisk telling the truth, calling it as one sees it, sharing the

 radical,